ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/adddomain.md

 - Database (exampledomaincouk)
 - Database User and password (exampleFwpO)

-The credentials will be saved on the server in the example path:
+The credentials will be saved on the server in the /root/ directory similar to:
 ```bash
 ~]$ /root/magento2.exampledomain.co.uk_setup.txt
 ```